FOR/GGR 525: TOPIC Presentation Instructions

 1. What spatial analyses can easily be performed with a GIS?

-2. Which of these spatial analyses would be quite difficult to perform without a GIS?
+2. Which of these spatial analyses would be quite difficult to perform without a

 3. Which of these spatial analyses would be easy to perform without a GIS?